-Recent research, however, calls into question the safety of these ingredients, as nanoparticles are small enough to penetrate cell membranes (normally, our cells recognize foreign material as an invader and blocks it out).
+Recent research, however, calls into question the safety of these ingredients, as nanoparticles are small enough to penetrate cell membranes (normally, our cells recognize foreign material as an invader and block it out).

-What’s Bigger Than a Nano
+What’s Bigger Than a Nano?

 A particle must be 50 nanometers or less to penetrate a cell membrane, by the way.
-Theoretically, micronized particles should be safe, although at this point I’m skittish about all sunscreens.
+Theoretically, micronized particles should be safe, although at this point you’re probably feeling skittish about all sunscreen!

 Sensible Sunburn Protection

-Take your child outside each day for ten or fifteen minutes, and then seek shade, thus preventing vitamin D deficiencies as well as sunburn.
+Take your child outside each day for ten or fifteen minutes, and then seek shade.
+This way, you’ve prevented vitamin D deficiencies as well as sunburn.
 Obviously, this isn’t always possible, and fortunately there are several brands of sunscreen that you can feel good about using.
+(More on these below.)

 NEW for Spring 2016: Babo now also makes a spray-on, 100% zinc sunscreen, which does not contain sodium benzoate.

 Unlike their lotion, Babo’s SPF 30 Sportstick does NOT contain sodium benzoate.
 It also utilizes non-nano, non-micronized, clear zinc, and is perfect for lips, ears, faces, and babies.
-I find myself using it on arms and legs, too, as it is the least white off all the Good Stuff.
+I find myself using it on arms and legs, too, as it is the least white of all the Good Stuff.